Bathroom Towel Warmer Costs

 These factors will determine price.

 - Plug-in Vs Wired or Plumbed – In terms of total project cost, plug-in units cost the least.
 DIY hardwired towel racks are next.
 Hiring an electrician to wire an electric unit to an existing circuit and paying a plumber to plumb a hydronic unit to an existing water heater cost nearly the same.
 Installing a towel heater and a dedicated water heater for a closed-loop system costs the most.
 Electric units rarely need a dedicated circuit since they draw 60 watts (single standard bulb) to 1,000 watts (hair dryer).
+These are best done when you remodel your bathroom and the costs can be significantly lower due to other updates at the same time.

 - Quality – You can imagine that a $60 electric plug-in model is relatively cheap.
 Cost rises with quality.